enhancedformysql/enhancedformysql/README.md

 ## Our Purpose of Open Sourcing

+- Ensure that MySQL performance does not decline with each new release.
 - Deliver high-quality MySQL solutions to meet the demands of high-traffic scenarios.
 - Support the high concurrency performance needed by internet companies.
 - Offer users a practical, high-performance high availability product.